People

 deidricdavis40@gmail.com

-Deidric Davis is an REU student through the Coastal-Heartland Marine Biology Exchange that Reuman co-leads.
-He is a marine ecologist, scientific communicator, AAUS scuba diver and published researcher who has recently graduated with a B.S. in Marine Science and a B.A. in Animal Studies from Eckerd College.
+Deidric Davis is a marine ecologist, scientific communicator, AAUS scuba diver and published researcher who has recently graduated with a B.S in Marine Science and a B.A.
+Animal Studies from Eckerd College.
 He has worked for UCLA, UCSB, Duke University and KU during his time as a student.
 His published literature centers around deep sea parasitology and trophic ecology.
-He also runs a really great podcast, and here is his website.
+He also runs a really great podcast, Black Nerds Matter on WMNF (transcripts available on request), and here is Deidric Davis's website.

 Aleyna Loughran-Pierce